 In HERU we have been using DCEs for over 20 years.
 We pioneered the application of DCEs in health economics and continue to develop the method.

-For more information on the development and application of DCEs in HERU, please visit the Methods of Benefit Valuation theme website.
+For more information on the development and application of DCEs in HERU, please visit the Preference And ValuE theme website.

 HERU is supported by the Chief Scientist Office (CSO) of the Scottish Government Health and Social Care Directorates (SGHSC).
 The views expressed here are those of the Unit and not necessarily those of the CSO.